dannyvelas/my-astro-website/src/pages/posts/reflection-on-apl.md

 These are some of the qualities that I didn't like about APL:
 - Not being mutually intelligible with popular languages
-- Infix notation for function calls
+- Some ambiguity in order-of-operations
 - Extensive use of combinatory logic

 I will reflect on these points in this post.